 Source: NASA’s Earth Observatory.
 Image acquired April 15, 2010.

 - Passenger market disruptions.
 The shut down of most European airports impacted 29% of the global air market, which was equivalent to 1.2 million passengers per day.
 About 100,000 flights were canceled costing the industry $1.7 billion.
-This involved stranded passengers unable to find a ready alternative to get back home, canceled business meetings and conferences and a drop in tourism for the world’s largest tourist market.
+This involved stranded passengers unable to find a ready alternative to get back home, canceled business meetings and conferences, and a drop in tourism for the world’s largest tourist market.

 - Freight market disruptions.
 Many supply chains of high added value were disrupted, including electronics, car parts, and fresh produce.
-Parcel delivery on which many businesses depend on their management and transactions were also seriously disrupted.
-The impacts on value chains were particularly acute since air freight is geared towards the support of just-in-time strategies were inventory levels are kept low.
+Parcel delivery on which many businesses depend on their management and transactions was also seriously disrupted.
+The impacts on value chains were particularly acute since air freight is geared towards the support of just-in-time strategies where inventory levels are kept low.
 The time lag between when the disruption occurs and when supply chains start to be impaired and shut down thus tends to be short.
 A salient example concerned the fresh flowers and produce industries in developing countries (Africa, Latin America, and the Middle East).
 Kenya, which exports about 1,000 tons of fresh flowers and produce per day by air transport, mostly to Europe, saw a complete stop of its production, a lot of it going to waste because of a lack of cold storage facilities and short shelf life.

 On Monday, April 19, air traffic resumed as airports and airspaces gradually reopened.
 It took, however, several days for the global air transport market to return to normal operating conditions, mainly due to a backlog of passengers and freight shipments.
 Although this event was unique, such occurrences may likely happen again.
 It only took nine years after the events of September 11, 2001, to see a disruption of a similar scale taking place, although for completely different causes.